Atomosphyrus wandae: Description

-It is similar to the related Atomosphyrus breyeri.
-The spider can be distinguished from other members of the genus by the longer embolus and the shape of the retrolateral tibial apophysis.
+It is similar to the related Atomosphyrus breyeri, although that species lacks this species distinctive pattern on its legs.
+The spider can be distinguished from other members of the genus by the longer embolus and the shape of its retrolateral tibial apophysis.

 Distribution and habitat

 The spider is endemic to Brazil.
 The holotype was found in Sete Cidades National Park in Brasileira, Piauí in 2007.
 The species distribution is limited to the National Park.
-It prefers to live in gallery forest, shrubland and open fields, including both evergreen and deciduous shrubland.
+The spider lives on the ground.
+It has been found in gallery forest and open fields, including both evergreen and deciduous shrubland.